-Eleven essential tips for writing dialogue
+Eleven tips for writing good dialogue

 Dialogue is the essential bones of any good story, and breaks up long passages of description so the reader doesn’t have a chance to get bored.